jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 ---
 > Discuss the paged segmentation scheme of memory management.

-First, of all to clear up some things about the potentially confusing term 'paged segmentation'.

-**'Virtual memory'** is defined as the 'illusion' provided to an individual process that that it has an unlimited amount of physical memory to work with, an illusion provided by the **'demand paging'** of **'virtual addresses'** from a **'virtual address space'** (Anderson & Dahlin 2011-15; Hailperin 2014:207-12)
+First, we need definitions. **'Virtual memory'** is defined as the 'illusion' provided to an individual process that that it has an unlimited amount of physical memory to work with, an illusion provided by the **'demand paging'** of **'virtual addresses'** from a **'virtual address space'** (Anderson & Dahlin 2011-15; Hailperin 2014:207-12)

 'Virtual memory' can be achieved by different algorithms: **'segmentation'** which came first historically, **'paging'** which came next, or a combination of both: **'paged segmentation'**.

-Pure segmentation is 'undeniability inferior to paging' and paged segmentation, so 'paging' became universal, because:
+Pure segmentation is said to be, 'undeniability inferior to paging' and paged segmentation, so 'paging' became universal, because:

 <blockquote>
 "the combination of segmentation and paging seems attractive, as it combines